Controllably Efficient Language Models: More experiment details

 \item Sparse transformer \cite{child2019generating}: Follows the Dense transformer configuration, except the attention mask used.
 Moreover, we used $D=2\cdot1024=2048$ for this baseline for a fair comparison with \cats.
 We used FlexAttention API to create optimized Flash Attention like kernel for this.
+We use a stride length of 4 (Sparse-4) and 8 (Sparse-8) that tries to compete with \cat-4 and \cat-8 respectively.

 \item \textsc{mamba2} \cite{dao2024transformers}: The model uses 2 Mamba mixer per layer.
 All layers use the \textsc{mamba2} block without any mixing any attention.
 The \texttt{expand} is set to 2, $d_{state}=128$, and convolution $k=4$.
 Activations used are \texttt{SiLU}.
 We use the official codebase for \textsc{mamba2} generation throughput and memory benchmarking: \url{https://github.com/state-spaces/mamba} and code from: \url{https://github.com/fla-org/flash-linear-attention} for training.